THUNLP-MT/MT-Reading-List/README.md

 <h3 id="evaluation">Evaluation</h3>

-***Note: Widely-used evaluation methods, as listed below, still remain the same in the era of NMT.***

 * Kishore Papineni, Salim Roukos, Todd Ward, and Wei-Jing Zhu.
 2002.
 [BLEU: a Method for Automatic Evaluation of Machine Translation](http://aclweb.org/anthology/P02-1040).
 In *Proceedings of ACL 2002*.
 * Philipp Koehn.
 2004.
 [Statistical Significance Tests for Machine Translation Evaluation](http://www.aclweb.org/anthology/W04-3250).
 In *Proceedings of EMNLP 2004*.
 * Satanjeev Banerjee and Alon Lavie.
 2005.
 [METEOR: An Automatic Metric for MT Evaluation with Improved Correlation with Human Judgments](http://aclweb.org/anthology/W05-0909).
 In *Proceedings of the ACL Workshop on Intrinsic and Extrinsic Evaluation Measures for Machine Translation and/or Summarization*.
 * Matthew Snover and Bonnie Dorr, Richard Schwartz, Linnea Micciulla, and John Makhoul.
 2006.
 [A Study of Translation Edit Rate with Targeted Human Annotation](http://mt-archive.info/AMTA-2006-Snover.pdf).
 In *Proceedings of AMTA 2006*.

-***Kindly note that the current evaluation methods are imperfect.
-Refer to this paper covering discussions of their limitations:***
 * Xin Wang, Wenhu Chen, Yuan-Fang Wang, and William Yang Wang.
 2018.
 [No Metrics Are Perfect: Adversarial Reward Learning for Visual Storytelling](http://aclweb.org/anthology/P18-1083).
 In *Proceedings of ACL 2018*.